-Federica Guccini is a PhD Candidate in Sociocultural and Linguistic Anthropology with a collaborative specialization in Migration and Ethnic Relations.
-Her doctoral research at Western University focuses on the intersections of migration, diversity, language, identity and heritage among the Chinese population in Mauritius in the Indian Ocean.
-Her dissertation project is funded by a Vanier Canada Graduate Scholarship.
+Federica received her Ph.D. in Anthropology and a collaborative specialization in Migration and Ethnic Relations from Western University in December 2022.
+Her doctoral research explored transcultural identity formation and translingual practices among the Hakka Chinese Mauritian community in the Indian Ocean island state Mauritius.
+Her dissertation project was funded by a Vanier Canada Graduate Scholarship.

-In her spare time, she sings in competitive a cappella groups and loves dissecting pop-culture through lenses of anthropology and intersectional feminism.
+In her spare time, she loves dissecting pop-culture through lenses of anthropology and intersectional feminism.